An index of RN personnel from the early 1900’s until the inter war period of the 1920’s including the whole Great War.

 Please be aware that due to the way we collate, and cross reference our databases, some records will contain more information than that listed above.

-Original Source: Transcribed from the ADM188 Admiralty indices.
+Original Source: National Archives reference ADM188 Admiralty indices.